 Having a proper fit will ensure that the ring is comfortable to wear every day and something you will love to put on.
 If it's too loose, then you'll be constantly worried about losing the ring.
 If it is too tight, you'll fret about ever getting it off.
 We want you to love wearing your ring as much as anyone else, so to ensure you get the right ring size, we spoke with Alexis Adams of Esqueleto for the steps you need to take.

 Already have a ring in mind?
 “In most cases, if you need a ring resized, it’s best to bring it back to the retailer,” says Adams.
-Most fine jewellery stories will be able to resize your ring in-house.
-If not, they should have a jeweller to recommend.
-In the chance that you can’t bring it back to the original retailer, Adams suggests doing your research and finding a jeweller you trust.
-Now, shop our favourite rings on the market that you’ll never want to take off.
+Most fine jewelry stories will be able to resize your ring in-house.
+If not, they should have a jeweler to recommend.
+In the chance that you can’t bring it back to the original retailer, Adams suggests doing your research and finding a jeweler you trust.
+Now, shop our favorite rings on the market that you’ll never want to take off.